vimalrama/redux-registration-form-validation/README.md

-A not-so-straight-forward example of a using Redux-Form's SyncValidation to validate a form with nested levels (`FormSection`s), while showing errors on both the top and the bottom levels, and manually triggering validation by dispatching a redux action.
+This is an example of a using Redux-Form’s SyncValidation to validate a form with nested levels, while showing errors on both levels, and manually triggering validation by dispatching a redux action.
+I struggled to find examples of fixing these issues, so I decided to share this small project with the community.

 The requirements are deceptively simple.
-The form should validate that a user added his name, a valid email, and at least one bank account.
+The form should validate that a user added his name, a valid email, and one or more bank accounts.
+Every bank account should have two fields, an IBAN and the bank name.

 At first glance, one might want to use a nested form with seperate validation to enter the bank account details.
 But [Redux-Form does not support nested forms](https://github.com/erikras/redux-form/issues/2446#issuecomment-272501744).

-Instead, Redux-Form has a concept of [`FormSection`](https://redux-form.com/7.0.4/docs/api/formsection.md/)s, which is quite nice, except that [it does not support validation](https://github.com/erikras/redux-form/issues/2150).
+Instead, Redux-Form has a concept of [`FormSection`](https://redux-form.com/7.0.4/docs/api/formsection.md/)s, which is quite nice, except that [it does not fully support validation](https://github.com/erikras/redux-form/issues/2150).
+We need to be able to validate the bank details fields when the users adds a new bank without having to validate the whole form.

 On top of that, Redux-Form's [SyncValidation does not provide an api to manually trigger validation](https://stackoverflow.com/questions/40886568/how-to-re-trigger-validations-manually-in-reduxform).
-Which we will need at various points in our app to validate the nested bank details form, and the bank accounts.
+Which we will need at various points in our app to validate the nested bank details field, and the number of bank accounts.

-The example takes advantage of Redux-Form's SyncValidation, and redux-form-material-ui components, while customizing the validation to match the requirements.
+**The trick is to use ‘virtual fields’, which are basically normal redux-form Fields, but mainly used to manipulate the validation process, showing only validation error messages without an input, or sometimes showing nothing at all.**

-The code is well-commented.
 The `bankAccounts` virtual field is used to display an error on the top level component.
 Its job is to make sure the user has entered at least one bank account.
-It validates using the props received from the redux state.
+It validates using the props received from redux store using react-redux’s connect.
 In the component prop, we only show the error message obtained from redux-form.

 ```jsx
 <Field